Jonglei State: Demographics

 Jonglei State is inhabited mostly by Dinka (Monyjang/Jieng) and the Nuer people.
 The other ethnic groups include; Murle, Anuak, Jie, and Boya.

 Education

 The John Garang Memorial University of Science and Technology, one of the seven public universities in the country, is located in Bor.
 The university is named after John Garang de Mabior.

-Most of all educational institutions are concentrated in Bor, including number of best secondary schools in the country.
-Some of the leading schools in Bor are Alliance High school, Bor College, Greenbelt Academy, St. Andrew High School, and many more.
+Most of the educational institutions are concentrated in Bor, including number of best secondary schools in the country.
+Some of the leading schools in Bor are Alliance High School, Bor College, Greenbelt Academy, St. Andrew High School, and many more.